 Agents log in to the agent portal and await a customer session to begin.
 Agent sessions are connected on a first-come-first-served basis.
 Agents then retain control of the customer session and proceed through the script.

-WebToq has developed a cloud platform that enables company representatives to communicate directly with customers through their websites using multimedia technologies.
+WebToq has developed a cloud platform that enables company representatives to communicate directly with customers through their websites using multimedia technologies and remote support tools.
 These rich, structured, on-demand, and bidirectional interactions allow high-touch companies to engage leads while they are still hot and inform customers better than self-guided navigation, and cheaper and with deeper information than through a phone call.